data-6-berkeley/su24/syllabus.md

 Lab notebooks are also great opportunities to work on problems with your peers.
 The hope is that by participating and collaborating during labs, you will be able to better understand the concepts and finish your homework more quickly. **Discussing questions and approaches to problems with classmates is highly encouraged**, but please note that you must always write your own answers and code in your jupyter notebooks, both on labs and homeworks.

 ### Discussion
 Each Friday, we will have a discussion section led by your [uGSI](https://data6.org/su24/staff/#undergraduate-student-instructors-ugsis).
 In these sections, we will discuss ethical and social issues in computing and data, such as privacy and algorithmic bias.
-To prepare for these discussions, you might be asked to complete some short prep work consisting of a few short readings.
+To prepare for these discussions, you will be asked to complete some short prep work consisting of a few short readings.
 We will posts the readings on the course website at the beginning of the week.

-**Participation during discussion (and other parts of the course) is part of your grade.** We hope to have you drive our discussions, so we encourage you to ask questions, raise new points, or make connections to your own experiences.
+It is important to come prepared by completing the readings as we hope to have you drive our discussions.
+We encourage you to ask questions, raise new points, connect to past readings, and make connections to your own experiences.

 Sometimes, discussion topics will include content covering sensitive issues, like racial bias in algorithms or the implications of data-driven policing and sentencing decisions.
 These issues are important to discuss because they are real-world consequences of data science and algorithms.
 Part of being a good data scientist is understanding the impact of your work, and working to mitigate the disparate impacts that data science might have on different populations of people.
 We always welcome feedback on how we approach and talk about these topics as instructors.